AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

    * **Target devices**: choose which devices this job will run on.
    * **Job properties**:
        * Set **Job type** as `Property`.
        * Under the **Name** field, select the resource you want to put the observation for and turn the toggle to **True**.
+In our case, the resource is Altitude (`n6n0n2`).
        * To add parameters to this observation, click **+ Add** and select the respective parameters in the drop-down menu.
-Specify the attribute in the pop-up window that appears, e.g., `pmin`.
+Specify the attribute in the pop-up window that appears.
+In this tutorial, `pmin` is set at 1.
+It means that notifications will be sent every second.
        * Click **Next**.

     ![Job properties](images-observation/observation-central6.png "Set an Observation and its attributes in Job properties")